top of page

 Committee Member: Damian Herft

 Damian joined the CV Umpiring Panel in 1999 and has served on the VCAUSA Committee since 2017.
-He umpired a total of 396 matches, 298 of them in Premier Cricket and 239 of those in 1st Grade.
+He umpired a total of 398 matches, 298 of them in Premier Cricket and 239 of those in 1st Grade.
 With 200+ 1st XI matches, Damian is a member of the prestigious CV200 Club.
-Prior to joining the CV Umpiring Panel, Damian umpired one season in Sub-District Cricket and one in Dandenong District Cricket Association and before taking on umpiring, Damian also played local cricket for 20 seasons, primarily with Moonee Ponds Cricket Club, where he was elected to Life Membership in 1992.
+Prior to joining the CV Umpiring Panel, Damian umpired one season in Sub-District Cricket and one in Dandenong District Cricket Association and before taking on umpiring, Damian also played Community Cricket for 20 seasons, primarily with Moonee Ponds Cricket Club, where he was elected to Life Membership in 1992.
 Damian retired from on-field umpiring at the end of season 2016-17 and was a Cricket Australia Match Referee from 2017-2020, overseeing 52 Cricket Australia matches.
-For the VCAUSA, Damian is primarily responsible for the maintenance of the VCAUSA Website.
-Outside cricket, Damian previously worked for Telstra for 38 years and now works for Cricket Australia with the National Teams, and is also the CV State Umpire Development Coach and Umpire Selector.
-He enjoys landscape photography and Agatha Christie movies, and is married to Caroline with one adult son
+Damian was also the CV State Umpire Development Coach and Umpire Selector for 5 years until November 2024.
+Damian previously worked for Telstra for 38 years and now works for Cricket Australia with the National Teams.
+Damian has been on the VCAUSA Committee since 2017, and he is now primarily responsible for the maintenance of the VCAUSA Website.
+He enjoys sunset photography and self-help Microsoft Excel, and is married to Caroline with one adult son

 Committee Member: Josh Hallam